aws-samples/aws-refactoring-to-serverless/patterns/parallel_to_sns_scatter_gather.md

 ### Considerations

 Choosing between AWS Step Functions Parallel state and AWS SNS depends on your use case and requirements.
 Use Step Functions if you need a tightly orchestrated workflow with built-in scatter-gather and error handling capabilities.
-Choose SNS for loosely coupled, highly scalable, and asynchronous processing where you can manage the aggregation of results separately.
+Choose SNS for loosely coupled and asynchronous processing where you want to manage the aggregation of results separately.

 ## Related Refactorings